Annapolis Junction, Maryland: Post WWII

 No longer an actual railroad junction, Annapolis Junction has developed into a town with four major features.
 The historic and still busy CSX (former B&O) railroad line runs north to south, Maryland Route 32 runs east to west, various office warehouses lie to the west, and facilities relating to Fort Meade lie to the east.
 Although a historic location, Annapolis Junction is now mostly zoned industrial, and overshadowed by nearby Fort Meade.

-The National Cryptologic Museum's GPS address and physical location is usually referred to as "Annapolis Junction", though its mailing address is maintained by NSA.
+The National Cryptologic Museum's GPS address and physical location are usually referred to as "Annapolis Junction", though its mailing address is maintained by NSA.

 Few residents call Annapolis Junction "home," more frequently associating themselves with adjacent Savage, its southern neighbor Laurel, or Fort Meade.

 Annapolis Junction also serves as the location of the rail transfer facility that moves Howard County's waste to King George County, Virginia.
+Officially named Annapolis Junction Recycling & Transfer Station, it was created in the late 1990s by developer Blake Van Leer.

 The State of Maryland built a park and ride MARC Train commuter platform near the original Annapolis Junction station, called Savage MARC.
 In 2014, Howard County executive Ken Ulman announced that the park and ride land would be sold to private developers in order to increase the tax base.
 Howard County provided $17 million to build a 700 unit parking garage onsite.
 The 416 unit apartment complex project was renamed to Annapolis Junction Town Center.
 The facility is next to the 200 bus capacity Regional Transportation Agency of Central Maryland terminal building constructed the same year.